Confirmation

 A smiling man stands proudly on a sand beach with a sack marked 'Plastic Bank Indonesia'.
 Behind him, the beach stretches out with natural debris and a rugged cliff, indicating the ongoing efforts to keep this unique environment clean.

-Progressive people and businesses subscribe to:
+Progressive people and businesses join the global bottle deposit program to:

-• help clean the environment
+• Recover plastic waste from the environment

 Why are you called